ducksoupdev/vue-webpack-typescript/README.md

 # webpack-typescript

-> A Vue 2.2 Webpack and Typescript setup with hot reload, unit testing, code coverage, sass and bundling/minification.
+> A Vue, Webpack and Typescript setup with hot reload, unit testing, code coverage, sass and bundling/minification.

-> This template is for Vue 2.2
+> This template is for Vue 2.4.
+See the [changelog](CHANGELOG.md) for updates.

 ### Usage